 Below we’ve outlined all the steps you will need to follow in this proven guide to starting a solopreneur business.

 In each of these sections, we will not only provide a list of steps for you to follow but we also have included links to tools and resources that will be helpful as you progress through your solopreneur journey.

 Some solopreneurs set out with an idea already fully formed, while others just have an inkling.
 Still, others see a wide-open market and seek to capitalize on a well-positioned business idea that meets the times.

 Whatever stage of the process you’re in, we have some tips to help you find that perfect solopreneur business idea that will make it all worthwhile.

-1. Find the perfect balance of skills, experience and passion.
+First, find the perfect balance of skills, experience, and passion.
 Ask yourself what you are passionate about because, obviously, that will be an important factor in the type of solopreneur business you pursue.
 But you will also need to find a business idea that leverages your specific skill set and experience.

 Do you need to balance other responsibilities along with your solopreneur business?
 Find one that can be accomplished in the hours you are available for it.